theryan722/Ozone.Wordy/README.md

 Procedural Text and Word Generator

 ###What is it?
-Ozone.Wordy is a procedural word and text generator for .Net
+Ozone.Wordy is a procedural word and text generator for .Net.
+You can generate nouns, verbs, adverbs, compound-words, prepositions and more!

 ###Binaries
 You can download the library from the [releases](https://github.com/theryan722/Ozone.Wordy/releases/) page.